Psionyc/overfunded/Readme.md

 **Change LogoUrl:** Again if you have an image url for an avater you can also use it for your logo/avatar url.

 **Mint NFT**: To prove you funded a property you have access to a mint function to get an official test nft.
+You can check all your nfts on [Opensea (Overfunded NFT v4)](https://testnets.opensea.io/collection/overfundednft-v4)
 ## Major Contracts and Functionalities

 - ERC720i.sol